FORTH-ModelBasedTracker/reading_group/README.md

-# reading_group
-Reading group material and links for the reading groups held every Thursday at CVRL/FORTH
+Reading groups are held every Thursday 11.30.
+ - Location: The first floor of the AMI building
+ - Duration: We try to keep it short, typically one hour

+The material of the [next](#next) and [past](#past) reading groups will be posted here for easy reference.

 # Next Reading group